 MP for Middlesbrough and Thornaby East

-Andy McDonald is the Labour (Co-op) MP for Middlesbrough and Thornaby East, first elected in 2012.
-He has held senior opposition roles, including Shadow Secretary of State for Transport (2016–2020) and for Employment Rights (2020–2021), and has served on the Justice Committee across multiple roles.
+Andy McDonald is a Labour (Co-operative) MP for Middlesbrough and Thornaby East, first elected in 2012.
+He has served on several parliamentary committees and has held shadow ministerial roles, including Shadow Transport and Shadow Secretary of State for Employment Rights.

 Generated 21 February 2026